-Survivors generally need regular follow-up, often for five or more years after cancer treatment finishes.
+Survivors generally need indefinite, regular follow-up.
+With prolonged remissions, especially in those patients with early stage disease who may have undergone cure, this follow-up can be safely transitioned to a general practitioner with parameters for re-referral to the haemato-oncologist.
 The survivorship care plan therefore may need to be updated to reflect changes in the patient's clinical and psychosocial status and needs.